noigamegun/atiusamy.github.io/_posts/2023-07-02-switched-to-linux.md

 ## Solution

-There will always be a solution to each problem!(apparently) so, let's go into it
+There will always be a solution to each problem!(apparently) so, let's go into it!

 ### Minecraft Bedrock